top of page

 1. Cleaning is the most important thing, not just an ordinary cleaning, but a proper one: spring

-cleaning, windows, corners, floor shine, furniture, and professional cleaning of the carpets and rugs.
+cleaning, windows, corners, floor shine, furniture and professional cleaning of the carpets and rugs.

-from all rooms and surfaces; organise and tidy them (including cupboards and wardrobes).
+from all rooms and surfaces; organisation and tidying (including cupboards and wardrobes).
 You may need to store stuff somewhere else temporarily.
-The appearance of the property should be airy, bright, clean, tidy and well organised
+The appearance of th

 Picture10.png

-6. Lighting is very important!
+8. Lighting is very important!
 If possible, take photographs for the sale on a sunny day.
 If this is

 not possible, just light the property well.